TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

 The Location of the contract will be in the `Features` folder of the project .
 The file name should be the same as the primary function of the API operation, following the convention:

+> Note: FeatureName should be plural this helps avoid naming conflicts with Classes.
+> Example: `namespace TimeWarp.Features.ChartOfAccounts`

+> Note: Sometimes Features are grouped and there could be another layer.
+> Example: `namespace TimeWarp.Features.Accounting.ChartOfAccounts`

 ### File Naming Convention

-The TimeWarp Architecture emphasizes a clear and systematic approach to file organization.
-This ensures that developers can intuitively locate and understand the purpose of each file within the project.
-Files should be organized into specific folders within the `Features` directory of the project, and named following a clear and descriptive pattern.
+The TimeWarp Architecture emphasizes a systematic and intuitive approach to organizing files.
+It's critical that the structure and naming of files within the `Features` directory clearly reflect their purpose and function.

 #### Folder Structure

-- **Commands Folder**: This folder contains all command files, which are associated with write operations such as create, update, and delete.
+- **Commands Folder**: Contains command files for write operations (create, update, delete).
   - **Path**: `Features/<FeatureName>/Commands`

-- **Queries Folder**: This folder houses all query files, which are associated with read operations.
+- **Queries Folder**: Contains query files for read operations.
   - **Path**: `Features/<FeatureName>/Queries`

 #### Naming the Contract Files Within Folders

-- **Inside Commands Folder**: The files should be named using a verb that indicates the action they perform, such as:

-  - **CreateUser.cs**: For commands that create a new entity or resource.
-  - **UpdateUser.cs**: For commands that modify an existing entity or resource.
-  - **DeleteUser.cs**: For commands that remove an existing entity or resource.

-- **Inside Queries Folder**: The files should be named with a prefix that suggests data retrieval, typically starting with "Get":

-  - **GetUser.cs**: Retrieves the details of a specific user.
-  - **GetUsers.cs**: Retrieves a list of users.
+- **Commands**: Named with an action verb indicating the operation, like `CreateUser`, `UpdateUser`, or `DeleteUser`.

+- **Queries**: Prefixed with "Get" to denote retrieval, like `GetUser` or `GetUsers`.

+#### Shared Interfaces and Validators

+Shared interfaces and their corresponding validators are key components within the TimeWarp Architecture.
+They should reside within the same file for ease of reference and maintenance.

-- **Shared Interfaces**: Shared interface
+- **Shared Interfaces**: Define common contract structures used across different parts of the application.

-/// AI SEE Example and infer

-By maintaining this structured approach to file naming and organization, the TimeWarp Architecture facilitates easier maintenance, scalability, and collaboration across the development team.
+- **Validators**: Contain rules to ensure the integrity and validity of the data according to the contracts.

+Files containing both an interface and its validator are typically placed within the feature folder, alongside commands and queries.
+This collocation is important as it facilitates a single point of truth for the contract definition and its validation logic, ensuring consistency and ease of updates.

+The file is named in a descriptive manner, reflecting the entity or resource it represents, and includes both the interface definition and its validator.

+By adhering to these conventions, developers can quickly comprehend the API's structure, enabling efficient navigation and modification within the codebase.

 #### Namespace